 With the onset of the 2011 war in Libya, foreign companies with local investment interests urgently needed a range of services including security monitoring, logistics support, and risk management.
 Energy companies along with the underwriters that insured their operations lacked the ability to monitor the status of the conflict and take informed corrective action to mitigate the numerous operational security threats.

-Beginning in March of 2011, a multidisciplinary team comprised of MSI consultants and indigenous field researchers began providing real-time reporting on potential threats to client operations throughout conflict zones in Libya.
+Beginning in March of 2011, a multidisciplinary team comprised of Madison Springfield consultants and indigenous field researchers began providing real-time reporting on potential threats to client operations throughout conflict zones in Libya.
 Threat analysis then informed the development of comprehensive risk mitigation plans to minimize potential losses.
 After the conclusion of the conflict, continued threat-trend analysis identified and monitored potential sources of instability after the regime transition.

-MSI's ability to quickly deploy and scale a comprehensive threat monitoring solution enabled its clients to protect their personnel and their physical assets.
+Madison Springfield's ability to quickly deploy and scale a comprehensive threat monitoring solution enabled its clients to protect their personnel and their physical assets.
 The insights generated enabled to clients to make informed decisions related to the repatriation of expatriate personnel, the suspension of business operations, and political risk claims adjusting.

 Defense and Insurance